 It’s easy to think that homeopathy is about cute little bottles of potentised remedies – but it isn’t.

-So what’s this law got to do with sad movies?
-Plenty!
 It explains why some of us feel happier after (not during) a heart-rending movie when an emotion or experience portrayed on the screen resonates with an unresolved emotion within us.
 The similarity between the two emotions has a cancelling out effect that eases our own internal unhappiness; as a result, we feel better.